Badoon-T-G-L/Sudoku_project_BP/README.md

 ## notes
--every file especially clui.h have to be in the same place as they are in the repository because their location matters.
+- every file especially clui.h have to be in the same place as they are in the repository because their location matters.